Interventions to Reduce Depression Among Older Adults: Home-Based Depression Care Management

 Snowden M, Steinman L, Frederick J. Treating depression in older adults: challenges to implementing the recommendations of an expert panel.
 Prev Chronic Dis 2008;5(1):A26.

-More Community Guide publications about Mental Health and Mental Illness
+Read other Community Guide publications about Improving Mental Health and Addressing Mental Illness in our library.

 The content of publications of the Guide to Community Preventive Services is in the public domain.
 Guide to Community Preventive Services.
 Interventions to reduce depression among older adults: home-based depression care management. www.thecommunityguide.org/mentalhealth/depression-home.html.
 Last updated: MM/DD/YYYY.